Gcurtis95/Glitching-the-Gaze/Standard Lora/Standard Lora.md

 In these cases the negative prompt helped keep the model from generating images with extra limbs and wrong anatomy.
 And overall, produced the style of the training data pretty well.

 To induce glitches during generation with this Lora don't use a negative prompt and mess around with the generation configs like reducing or adding sampling steps and increase/decrease cfg scale.
+Although I didn't think these had as good a result as with the SD1.5 model